zinzloun/THM_WriteUP/README.md

     net localgroup administrators support /add
     net localgroup "Remote Desktop Users" support /add

 Then we can proceed to connect to the server with RDP, using Remmina.
-Then I set a Defender exclusion folder in:
+Then I set a Defender exclusion folder for:

     C:\users\support\music